dedoussis/icloud-hide-my-email-browser-extension/README.md

 ## Develop

-This extension is entirely writen in TypeScript.
+This extension is entirely written in TypeScript.
 The UI pages of the extension (e.g. Pop-Up and Options) are implemented as React apps and styled with TailwindCSS.

 The extension was originally developed to solely use [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/) APIs.
 However, since most browsers have not caught up with MV3, MV2 compatibility has been introduced.